 Safari in Kenya on a budget: A step by step guide

-Obviously, the budget safari companies are located outside the National Park.
-After doing intensive research and talking to many locals, I came to the conclusion that Mara Explorers offer the best rates:
+The budget safari campsites are located outside the National Park.
+After doing intensive research and talking to many locals, I came to the conclusion that these are the budget camping safaris in Kenya which offer the best rates.

-Narok is a town located 150 kilometers from Nairobi and 87 kilometers from the Sekenani gate its population is 40,000 people, mostly Maasai.
+Narok is a town located 150 kilometers from Nairobi and 87 kilometers from the Sekenani gate.
+Its population is 40,000 people, mostly Maasai.
 Why do you need to go to Narok?
-Because this is the place where you’ll catch direct transport to the Mara Explorers camp.
+Because this is the place where you’ll catch direct transport to the Sekenani gate.

 How to get to Narok?